FrontendMasters/front-end-handbook/learning/ui-design-patterns.md

 >
 > **Human–computer interaction** Human–computer interaction (HCI) researches the design and use of computer technology, focusing particularly on the interfaces between people (users) and computers.
 Researchers in the field of HCI both observe the ways in which humans interact with computers and design technologies that lets humans interact with computers in novel ways. - wikipedia

+Minimally I'd suggest reading the following canonical texts on the matter so one can build proper user interfaces.

 * [Designing Interfaces ](http://www.amazon.com/Designing-Interfaces-Jenifer-Tidwell/dp/1449379702/ref=sr_1_1) [read][$]
 * [About Face: The Essentials of Interaction Design](http://www.amazon.com/About-Face-Essentials-Interaction-Design/dp/1118766571/ref=pd_sim_14_3) [read][$]
 * [Don't Make Me Think, Revisited: A Common Sense Approach to Web Usability](http://www.amazon.com/Dont-Make-Think-Revisited-Usability/dp/0321965515/ref=pd_sim_14_2) [read][$]